Ricardo-GM/Ricardo-GM/README.md

 - 👋 Hi, I’m Ricardo GM
 - 👀 I’m interested in Automation Testing and React
-- 🌱 I’m currently learning Selenium and React
+- 🌱 I’m currently learning Selenium and React JS

 <!---
 Ricardo-GM/Ricardo-GM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.